Gas-Tank Getaways features family attractions within a 6-hour drive from Lake County. Today we are visiting Madison, WI, and the Henry Vilas Zoo.

 If your gang is tired of the local petting zoos and parks and you’re up for a beautiful drive through the rollings hills of Wisconsin, then pack up the kids for a day trip to Henry Vilas Zoo in Madison, Wisconsin.
 Read on for the upsides and downsides of this Gas-Tank Getaway.

-Did I mention it’s completely free?
+It’s completely free?
 As in, just walk in the gate, don’t pay a dime, free!
 Parking is free also!
 Even though we loved the price, we loved the zoo even more.
-They have lots of unique exhibits for a small zoo, such as giraffes, tigers, lions, primates and monkeys.
-One of our favorite exhibits was the prairie dog town where we watched the little critters dig holes and chase each other through their homemade mazes.
-In the brand new Arctic Passage Exhibit, my kids were able to come, literally, face-to-face with a polar bear, as well as experience a simulated ride in a Tundra Buggy research vehicle (this does make a loud noise, so it may be scary for young kids.).
+They have many unique exhibits for a small zoo, such as giraffes, tigers, lions, primates, and monkeys.
+One of our favorite exhibits was the prairie dog town, where we watched the little critters dig holes and chase each other through their homemade mazes.
+In the brand new Arctic Passage Exhibit, my kids were able to come, literally, face-to-face with a polar bear.
+They also experienced a simulated ride in a Tundra Buggy research vehicle (this does make a loud noise so that it may be scary for young kids.).

 If it’s a sunny day, don’t be concerned because the whole zoo has ample shade.
 Whether it’s large shade trees covering the smooth, wide, stroller-friendly walking paths or the awnings and shelters over the exhibits, there are many places to escape the sun.
 They have also provided spacious, shaded picnic areas throughout the zoo to enjoy your homemade lunch.
-If you would rather purchase food from their walk-up counter restaurant, then you are able to eat inside the air-conditioned Glacier Grille overlooking the polar bear exhibit.
-The restaurant offers affordable, healthy options such as smoothies, veggies and fruit cups as well as some yummy treats.
-And, just in case your feet get tired, the zoo rents strollers, wagons and wheelchairs for $4 each.
+If you would instead purchase food from their walk-up counter restaurant, you can eat inside the air-conditioned Glacier Grille overlooking the polar bear exhibit.
+The restaurant offers affordable, healthy options such as smoothies, veggies, and fruit cups, as well as some yummy treats.
+And, just in case your feet get tired, the zoo rents strollers, wagons, and wheelchairs for a reasonable rate.

 No visit to the zoo would be complete without some ride-on entertainment.
-The HVZ has a child-sized electric train and an exotic animal carousel for $1.50 each.
+The HVZ has a child-sized electric train and an exotic animal carousel.